ArkinSolomon/sakura-docs/docs/commands.md

 ### EXISTS

-**Requires READ permissions**
+Determine if the file or directory `file`.
+Also allows it to be stored as a variable with a true boolean value if it exists, or false if it doesn't.
+Requires READ permissions on `file`.

-The `EXISTS` command can determine if a file or directory exists, and allows it to be stored as a variable with a true boolean value if it exists, or false if it doesn't.
+`EXISTS [file]`

 ```ska
 %exists = EXISTS /some/file.txt